 Dairy cows should be supplemented with a dairy meal to boost their milk production.
 They will also have more water requirements, drinking up to 50 gallons of water per day!

 Our cows are on a pasture where they can eat over 40 pounds of grass daily.

 Our cows are providing us with milk and also feeding calves, so they have additional nutritional needs.
 They also get five pounds of alfalfa pellets, half a scoop of RC Gold Probiotics and half a cup of apple cider vinegar.

 Our calves are on mama’s milk, but they also get about 12 pounds of hay a day.

-Pigs provide us with bacon (here’s our yummy bacon recipe) and a host of other delicious cuts of meat, but did you know they are also great little rototillers?
+Pigs provide us with bacon (here’s our yummy bacon recipe) and a host of other delicious cuts of meat and lard, but did you know they are also great little rototillers?
 A couple of pigs can till up your garden in a few days.
 They will also dig up rocks for you and eat pesky grubs.

 What Should Pigs Eat?

 Pigs are omnivores and will eat a diverse selection of foods.
 They aren’t exactly picky eaters, but grain and pasture should constitute 20-40% of their food.